WillDenby/make-python-faster/src/alternative_python_interpreters/cinder.md

 # 🔥 Cinder

-Cinder is Meta's (formerly Facebook's) performance-oriented fork of CPython 3.8.
+Cinder is Meta's performance-oriented fork of CPython 3.8.
 It incorporates several enhancements aimed at improving the performance of Python code, notably in highly concurrent server environments.
 Cinder is not a standalone interpreter but has contributed some of its features back to the main Python branch, showcasing its influence on the Python ecosystem.

 **Features:**

-- Static Python: An experimental, opt-in type system that allows for compiling Python to more efficient code, improving performance.
+- **Static Python**: An experimental, opt-in type system that allows for compiling Python to more efficient code, improving performance.
-- Strict Modules: Provides a way to declare modules with stricter performance characteristics, allowing Cinder to optimize these modules more aggressively.
+- **Strict Modules**: Provides a way to declare modules with stricter performance characteristics, allowing Cinder to optimize these modules more aggressively.
-- Performance Enhancements: Includes various optimizations for faster execution of Python code, particularly in the context of web and server applications.
+- **Performance Enhancements**: Includes various optimizations for faster execution of Python code, particularly in the context of web and server applications.

 **When to Use:**